-- Improving data models and standards for improved usability
+- Data models and standards for improved usability

-- Addressing spatial, temporal and taxonomic biases in primary biodiversity data
+- Spatial, temporal and taxonomic biases in the data

 The discussion will explore how to improve workflows around the primary biodiversity data on which indicators and EBVs rely and highlight the key role of biodiversity observation networks and information facilities in achieving the goals of the GBF.

 The discussion will run until the 28th September at 09:00 CEST UTC+2.

 More details available from the alliance for biodiversity knowledge.